Puranjit/Android-application-development/EfficientNetd4-Realtime/README.md

 ## This android application performs real-time object detection tasks.
-I have used the EfficientNetd4.tflite model trained on the coco dataset to generate predictions, the model could be accessed from the [Link](https://tfhub.dev/tensorflow/lite-model/efficientdet/lite4/detection/metadata/2).
+I have used the EfficientNet architecture model trained on the coco dataset to generate bounding-box based predictions, we could use different models to generate the predictions [Link](https://tfhub.dev/s?deployment-format=lite&module-type=image-object-detection&tf-version=tf2)